ruangroc/LabelFlicks-backend/README.md

 ### Step 3: Start the FastAPI server

+Make sure the virtualenv is activated: `. venv/Scripts/activate` or `. venv/bin/activate`

 To start the server with auto-reloading capability (restart upon detecting changes): `uvicorn main:app --port=5000 --reload`

 To start the server without auto-reloading: `uvicorn main:app --port=5000`